-This consists of broad areas, from which a student selects any course which does not have a pre-requisite and is not specifically excluded in the course description.
-When more than one course is to be taken in an area, the courses must be from different departments.

-Theological Stu Natural Science adies (One course from THEO 210, THEO 240) es (Two courses from astronomy, biology, chemistry computer science, math, or physical science, one of which must be a natural science laboratory course.)
-3 7-8 Humanities (Three courses from communications, dance, English literature, fine arts, history, languages, music, or philoso 9 phy.)
-Social Sciences (Three courses from anthropology, economics, geograph missions, political science, psychology, social work, or sociology.)
-9 y, Non-Western H Heritage (One course from HIS 352, 353; INST 213, 214, 215, 216; MUS 250; SPA 361, 362) 3 Capstone (The purpose of INST 480 Capstone is to provide a point culmination and integration to the educational experience of undergraduate junior and senior students.
-It seeks to build on and extend their abilities to utilize a

-Christian world view by intelligently applying biblical and theological resources to a given topic of significant importance to the contemporary world.
-It also utilizes the perspectives and approaches of at least two disciplines so as to model and explore the unity of truth across disciplinary boundaries.)
+INST 160 or 161 INST 250 INST 270 Heritage of Western Thought and Civilization Ancient or Modern Science, Technology, and Values Justice in a Pluralistic Society Subtotal: 3 3 3 21 course which course descrip irements If broad areas, from which a student selects and does not have a prerequisite and is not specification.
+When more than one course is to be taken to be from different departments. ally exclud led in the Physical Fitnes ss (to be introduced in Fall 2004) Theological St udies (One course from THEO 210, 240, 251, 25 52) 3 Natural Science (Two courses from astronomy, biology, chemicomputer science, math, or physical science, which must be a natural science laboratory cours istry, one of 7-8 Humanities (Two courses from communications, dance, English literature, fine arts, history, language music, philosophy or theatre.)
+S, 6 Social Sciences (Two courses from anthropology, economics, geography, missions, political science, psychosocial work, or sociology.)
+6 Non-Western l Heritage (One course from HIS 352, 353, 354, 371, 372; 214, 215, 216, 217; MUS 250; SPA 361, 362) INST 213, 3 Capstone (The purpose of INST 480 Capstone is to provous point of culmination and integration to the experience of undergraduate junior and senior.
+It seeks to build on and extend their abilities.
+Christian worldview by intelligently applying and theological resources to a given topic of simportance to the contemporary world.
+It als utilizes the perspectives and approaches of at two disciplines so as to model and explore the of truth across disciplinary boundaries.) ducational or students to utilize a g biblical significant o t least Combined Core Curriculum Total: 49 9-50